AdnanSharique/openai-ddib/README.md

 Azure OpenAI Service offers large-scale generative AI models with a deep understanding of language to enable new reasoning and comprehension capabilities for building cutting-edge applications.
 These models can be applied to a variety of use cases, such as writing assistance, code generation, and reasoning over data.
 You can also detect and mitigate harmful use of AI with built-in responsible AI and access enterprise-grade Azure security.

-In this demo, you will see the Azure OpenAI Service based assistant for Enterprise Data Demo, in action.
-This will be followed by a generated Social Media Campaign Recommendation demo using DALL-E 2, Florence and Azure OpenAI Service.
+In this demo, you will see the Azure OpenAI Service based assistant for Enterprise Data in action.
+This will be followed by an AI - generated Social Media Campaign Recommendation demo using DALL-E 2, Florence and Azure OpenAI Service.
 And finally, you will see text summarization in a contact center scenario using Azure OpenAI with Speech Service.

 ## Products and Technologies showcased: